openmusik/MusikArchiveViewer/README.md

 Use the [UdioArchiver.js](https://github.com/openmusik/MusikArchiveViewer/blob/main/UdioArchiver.js) script with Tampermonkey on your favorite browser (Tested with Chrome and Firefox)
 When you have your export, scan the directory they were saved in with this tool.

+**Got another format you want to import like json or something else?
+Give a shout and maybe it will be implemented!**

 REQUIREMENTS:

 **Image processing for UI**